delphix/lab-guides/oracle-admin/INSTRUCTIONS.md

 6. Click **Next**
 7. Click **Submit**
 8. You can view the status of the environment creation and discovery by clicking on the **Actions** menu on the top right-hand side of the page.
-Clicking on the jobs lower right corner, in the Actions pane, will allow you to track its progress
+Clicking on a job in the Actions pane will allow you to track its progress.

    ![](images/new/image10.png)